alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 ##Exporting surveillance equipment to Iran

-You also need a licence to export surveillance goods to Iran, including:
+You also need a licence to export surveillance goods or services to Iran, including:

 * equipment which might be used for the monitoring or interception of phone calls or digital communication (particularly if the direct or indirect 'end user' may be the Iranian government)
 * any technical assistance, brokering services and financial assistance which relates to surveillance or surveillance goods